Mononster/Windowdash/README.md

 ## Anything else I can do with this clone?

 * Use existing models and make orders from command line.
-* Experience doordash's features before they roll out to public.
 * Remove the features you don't like and build your completely customized doordash experience.
 * More and more...